Christmas is the best time of the year. There’s time off with family, everyone’s filled with the Christmas spirit, and of course, there’s Santa Claus.

 They’re a simple way to keep your child innocent and well-behaving for at least one more year.

-Inside this pack, you’ll find a Santa warning letter, a customized letter from Santa, and Santa Claus’s nice list certificate!
+Inside this pack, you’ll find a Santa warning letter, a personalized letter from Santa, and Santa Claus’s nice list certificate!

 For more fun Christmas ideas, check out all of our Christmas crafts for kids.